FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 ## Project Management Processes
 ### Release
-* Breakthrough release may contain PR and other activities.
-It indicates the integral digits. e.g. 1.0, 2.0, etc.
 * Major release means a release consists of major new features and/or large architectural changes.
 It indicates the tenth place. e.g. 1.7, 1.8, 1.9, etc.
 * Minor release means a release merely a revision or a bug fix release.
 It indicates the hundreded place. e.g. 1.7.1, 1.7.2, etc.
-* Patch means a fix may apply to releases.

 ```
-#.#.#.#
+#.#.#
-(Breakthrough release).(Major release).(Minor release).(Patch)
+(Integer release).(Major release).(Minor release)
 ```

 The community maintains the latest 2 major releases.
 Each major release, only maintains the latest minor release.

 ### Git
 Gitflow (what FATE project using) is recommended:
-* Create release developing branch for initial a new release following practices: deveop-%{release}%;
+* Create release developing branch for initial a new release following practices: develop-%{release}%;
-* Create a new feature branch for developing new a new feature;
+* Create a new feature branch for developing a new feature;
 * Project lead responsible for managing PRs merge to release developing branch; \*
-* Project lead PRs from release developing branch to master branch. **This PR has to get approval from more than half of FATE OSS Development Team members**;
+* Project lead PRs from release developing branch to master branch. **This PR has to get approval from more than half of FATE OSS Development Team members, and the approval from project lead followed by the approval of TSC Board.
+[Ref: Before release](#before-release)**;
 * Project lead publish release from the master branch.

 > **_NOTE:_**  project lead decides if contributor PR to feature branch or release developing branch.
 This document ignores the flexibilities in the following sections.

-All commits must be signed.
-GPG sign is a plus.
+All commits must be signed by contributor.
+A GPG sign is a plus.

 ### Development processes
 All FederatedAI projects.
 All features, bug fixes should be added to Github issues.
 All PRs should be linked to related issues.
+The PR should set to require review.
 #### Gather requirements and issues
 All feature requirements come from Github issue -> Feature request.
 Each project must add a *Feature request* template to the project repo.